 After sending the order, the finished document is ready for download in CELUM DAM.
 It is displayed directly in the inbox folder and has a relation to the template asset where the order has been triggered from.

 Usually high-end PDF are not sent in the print operator notifications, as they would probably be too big.
-Now you can configure a maximum size up to which the PDF will be attached to the mail.
-This is usefull for simple orders, such as business cards.
+Now, you can configure a maximum size up to which the PDF will be attached to the mail.
+This is useful for simple orders, such as business cards.

 Values from the order can be stored as keywords in the PDF, so the printer no longer has to log into the system to read such metadata, but can extract them directly from the PDF.